Jfortin1/EveTemplate/README.md

 ### Curation of the labels

 The script [createLabels.R](https://github.com/Jfortin1/EveTemplate/blob/master/inst/createLabels.R) was used to clean the labels of the Eve atlas anatomical structures; there were some inconsistencies in the labels.
+The command `getEveMapLabels()` automatically loads the curated labels.